 In this mode, the master node does not immediately synchronize data to the slave node.
 When an application initiates an update request, which may include add, delete, or modify operations, the master node responds to the application immediately after completing the operation but does not necessarily replicate that data to the slave node right away.
 This means that the operation of the primary database is not affected if the slave node is unavailable, but data inconsistencies may occur if the master node is unavailable.

-In this mode, the master node synchronizes all data to the slave node at all times.
-When an application initiates an update request, which may include add, delete, or modify operations, the master node replicates the data to the slave node immediately after completing the operation and waits for the slave node to return a success message before it responds to the application.
+When an application initiates an update (add, delete, or modify) request, the primary database completes the operation and then replicates data to the standby database.
+After the standby database receives the data, it returns a success message to the primary database.
+The primary database waits for a feedback from the standby database before responding to the application.
 This means that the operation of the master node is affected if the slave node is unavailable, but the data on the master and slave nodes is always consistent.

 This functions as a hybrid of the two preceeding replication modes.
 In this mode, when both nodes are functioning normally, data replication is identical to the forced synchronous replication mode.
 However, when there is an exception, such as the slave node becoming unavailable or a network exception occurring between the two nodes, the master node only attempts to replicate data to the slave node and suspend its response to the application for a set period of time.
 Once the replication mode has timed out, the master node degrades to asynchronous replication.
 At this point, if the master node becomes unavailable and the application updates its data from the slave node, it is consistent with the data on the master node.
 When data replication between the two nodes returns to normal, because the slave node or network connection is recovered, forced synchronous replication is reinstated.
 The amount of time it takes for the nodes to return to forced synchronous replication depends on how the semi-synchronous replication mode was implemented.
 For instance, ApsaraDB for MySQL 5.5 is different from ApsaraDB for MySQL 5.6 in this regard.